CSCI 4830-800 (Research On-ramp) Course Materials for Spring 2026:

 other times by appointment; please email me if you'd like to arrange a

 meeting time outside the set hours.
+It's a good idea to check my

 Class Materials: